openstack/openstacksdk/doc/source/users/index.rst

 Connection Interface
 ********************

-A *Connection* instance maintains your session, authentication, transport, and profile, providing you with a set of higher-level interfaces to work with OpenStack services.
+A *Connection* instance maintains your cloud config, session and authentication information providing you with a set of higher-level interfaces to work with OpenStack services.

 .. toctree::
    :maxdepth: 1

    connection
-   profile

 Once you have a *Connection* instance, the following services may be exposed to you.
-Your user profile determine the full set of exposed services, but listed below are the ones provided by this SDK by default.
+The combination of your ``CloudConfig`` and the catalog of the cloud in question control which services are exposed, but listed below are the ones provided by the SDK.

 .. toctree::
    :maxdepth: 1

-   Bare Metal <proxies/bare_metal>
+   Baremetal <proxies/baremetal>
-   Block Store <proxies/block_store>
+   Block Storage <proxies/block_storage>
-   Cluster <proxies/cluster>
+   Clustering <proxies/clustering>
    Compute <proxies/compute>
    Database <proxies/database>
    Identity v2 <proxies/identity_v2>